 Recipe: Honey and Caramelised Pear Tea Cake

-WHAT’S A GOOD AND DELICIOUS WAY TO REDUCE YOUR PLASTIC THIS MONTH?
+HERE IS A VERY SIMPLE PEAR TEA CAKE RECIPE STARRING HONEY.
+BECAUSE WHAT’S A GOOD AND DELICIOUS WAY TO REDUCE YOUR PLASTIC THIS MONTH?
 BAKING AND COOKING !
 BY REDUCING THE AMOUNT OF STORE BOUGHT ITEMS, AND USING RAW (USUALLY BULK) INGREDIENTS, WE AUTOMATICALLY REDUCE OUR PACKAGING FOOTPRINT.
-HERE IS A VERY SIMPLE CAKE RECIPE STARRING HONEY.

 Honey and Caramelised Pear Tea Cake

-This is a very simple cake to bake and you can use gluten free plain flour if you prefer.
+This is a very simple Pear Tea Cake recipe, and you can use gluten free plain flour if you prefer.

 4 Beurre Bosc pears